Eleanor Shipley Park is a small park and memorial on Bryce Street in Moffatt Beach.

 Eleanor Shipley Park’s wide-open green spaces invite visitors to lay back and enjoy the fresh air.
 A playground, public BBQ, shaded benches and areas under trees provide respite from the sun as you spend time with friends and family during a picnic.
 There are also beach showers to wash yourself off in case you can’t resist a walk on the sand.

 After the park, why not visit the many other exciting attractions in Moffat Beach?
 Home to the Ma and Pa Bendall Classic, a famous surf competition, its vibrant strip is home to charming cafes and restaurants where you can dine on excellent food with a breathtaking view.
-Moffat Beach is a wonderful area to relax in by the sea as you soak up the sun.
+Moffat Beach is a beautiful area to relax in by the sea as you soak up the sun.

 If you are keen on getting exercise with a view, taking the coastal pathway from Moffat Beach to Kings Beach is highly recommended.
 It’s 3 kilometres long each way, and this route can be done either by cycling or walking.
 You’ll get to see stunning cliff tops and views of the famous Shelley Beach.